The 7 Best Moraine Lake Hikes

 In fact, most people end their hike in this meadow, before reaching the shores of the Consolation Lakes.
 There’s an unfortunate field of massive boulders in front of the lakes, making them a little difficult to get to.

-after hiking the easy Consolation Lakes trail with kids, a family has lunch on a boulder in Babel Creek near Moraine Lake
+after hiking the easy Consolation Lakes trail with kids, Celine Brewer and her family have lunch on a boulder in Babel Creek near Moraine Lake.

-It’s not the end of the world though… after seeing the world-renowned beauty of Moraine Lake, Consolation Lakes just doesn’t compare.
+That said, after seeing the world-renowned beauty of Moraine Lake, Consolation Lakes can feel less dramatic by comparison.
 They are nice mountain lakes in their own right, but it’s not really a fair comparison.

 Despite being a very scenic, easy Moraine Lake hike, the Consolation Lakes trail is often not very busy.
 If you are seeking respite from the hordes of visitors around Moraine Lake, the Consolation Lakes trail is an excellent choice.